vhawk19/Py_Primer/contributing.md

 # Contributing Guidelines

-So you have gone through Py_Primer and now want to start contributing.
+So you have gone through Py_Primer and now you want to start contributing.
 That's great!
 Python is always changing and keeping the primer relevent is an important task.
+We are always looking for people to help keep it up to date

 ### Wait!
 Why should I even bother reading this?

-We want to keep it easy to contribute and maintaing structure is the best way to prevent anarchy.
+We want to keep it easy to contribute and maintaing structure is the best way to prevent the primer from falling into anarchy.
 Ok I'm being a bit melodramatic here.
 We just want the process of contributing to flow smoothly with out any hitches.

 ### What kind of contributions are you even looking for?